Fraih001/functional_programming_elixir/README.md

 Currying is a feature that delays a function’s evaluation when you pass fewer arguments than the function requires
 ++ Elixir has partial application, a feature you can use to postpone a function’s execution by wrapping it in a new function and fixing a value to any of the function’s arguments.
 ++ The streams type represents a flow of data that may not have an end.
 Together with this data type, we have the Stream module that contains many higher-order functions to operate and create our streams.

+Chapter 6

+++ use permits another module to take actions and inject code on the calling module
+++ Elixir’s protocol is a feature that lets you create a single interface that various data types can implement.
+Using that, you can have polymorphism: a single interface that works with different data types.
+++ In Elixir we can create polymorphic functions using protocols.
+We use the defprotocol directive, and then we create a function with def but without defining its body.
+We implemented the protocol with the directive defimpl.
+We used the for option to specify the data type.
+Then, inside the directive body, we implemented the info/1 function.